-Curator, music and museum researcher and consultant
+Curator, sound in museums researcher and consultant

 For a detailed CV, please visit here.